papatakabookclub/A-to-Z-Challenge-2023/index.md

 <details>
     <summary>Read This</summary>
-    Foldable ContentThe A to Z reading challenge is a year-long challenge where participants select a letter of the alphabet and read books whose titles begin with that letter.
+    The A to Z reading challenge is a year-long challenge where participants select a letter of the alphabet and read books whose titles begin with that letter.
 Participants are encouraged to read as many books as they can and keep track of their progress by filling out a [Google Form](https://forms.gle/914RmFsjnP57x4LW8) after each book.
 Points are awarded based on the number of pages read, and a leaderboard is created and updated weekly.

 Examples: